astencel-sumo/opentelemetry-workshop/exercises/extensions/healthcheck/README.md

   2022-05-28T08:48:56.999+0200	info	healthcheckextension@v0.51.0/healthcheckextension.go:44	Starting health_check extension	{"kind": "extension", "name": "health_check", "config": {"Port":0,"TCPAddr":{"Endpoint":"0.0.0.0:13133"},"Path":"/","CheckCollectorPipeline":{"Enabled":false,"Interval":"5m","ExporterFailureThreshold":5}}}
   ```

-* While still running the otelcol, check the health status that is exposed at the default [https://localhost:13133](https://localhost:13133).
+* While still running otelcol, check the health status that is exposed at the default [https://localhost:13133](https://localhost:13133).
 You can do that using the web browser or with help of `curl` and `jq` commands run in other console window:

   ```bash
   $ curl -s localhost:13133 | jq